A Guide For New Pet Owners

 The PFMA, Pet Food Manufacturers Association, have a comprehensive page providing further detailed pet food information.

-Just like human’s, dog and cats need fresh water to stay healthy and dehydrated.
+Just like human’s, dog, cats and rabbits need fresh water to stay healthy and dehydrated.

 It’s important to keep fresh cool clean water available 24/7 in a bowl, in a dedicated place in the house for your dog or cat and likewise small caged pets.